 First of all, Michael Eavis is not happy about it.
-As quoted in The Sun:
+As quoted:

 He’s got a point.
 Is there ever a need to drop The Wombles into the equation?
 The headliners are: U2, Coldplay, Beyonce… and The Wombles.
 Not really.
 They’re more of a fun thing for the hungover daytime revellers, I think.